jmahler/shootout/fibonnacci/README.md

 RESULTS
 -------

-The C version is slightly faster than the Lisp version.
+The C version is the fastest and the Lisp version is the slowest.
+The Perl version is nearly as fast as the C version.
+There is no perceptible decrease in speed for values up to 1000 and greater.

+    ~/shootout/fibonnacci/lisp$ time ./run_comp.lisp

+    4660046610375530309
+    real	0m0.005s
+    user	0m0.004s
+    sys	0m0.000s
+    ~/shootout/fibonnacci/lisp$

     ~/shootout/fibonnacci/c$ time ./fibonacci 91
     4660046610375530309